eclipse/mosaic.website/content/tutorials/barnim_basic/_index.md

 ```
 In the `vehicles` section, we define the actual vehicles driving in the simulation.
 Each item represents
 a flow of vehicles on a certain route, which can be configured the following:
-* `startingTime`: start time of the vehicle first vehicle.
+* `startingTime`: Start time of the first vehicle.
-* `targetFlow` : Density of vehicles per hour.
+* `targetFlow` : Time distance between two departing vehicles, given in vehicles per hour (1800 veh/h = 2 sec time distance).
-* `maxNumberVehicles`: Number of vehicles in the simulation.
+* `maxNumberVehicles`: Maximum number of vehicles to be spawned in that particular flow.
-* `route`: Select the route for the vehicles
+* `route`: The initial route, the vehicles use when they are spawned.
-* `types`: Mapping the application, vehicle type, communication type, weighting factor.
+* `types`: Mapping of the application and vehicle type.
+A weighting factor controls the mapping probability for each type.

 The `types` attribute defines the vehicle type and the applications mapped to the vehicle.
 By having
 the `weight` attribute, we define a distribution of vehicle types.
 In this case, 10% of the vehicles